shapeoko/Docs/content/wiring_2.md

 * Razor Blade (wire stripper)
 * Screw Driver, 2mm straight (for connecting the grey stepper wires to the Arduino)
 * Screw Driver, #2 Philips or 9/32" flat (for the combination screws on the terminal blocks)
+* a heat source (heat gun or (hair) blow dryer)

+The following are needed if securing the terminal blocks with bolts:

-* 5.5 mm open end wrench (for the M3 nuts if securing the terminal blocks with bolts)
+* 5.5 mm open end wrench (for the M3 nuts)
 * 2.5 mm Hex key (for the M3 SHCS)
-* a heat source (heat gun or (hair) blow dryer)

 [![](tPictures/so_wiring_terminalblocks_parts_4.jpg)](content/tPictures/so_wiring_terminalblocks_parts_8.jpg)